sebfisch/java-concurrency/content/docs/using/classic.md

 The second parameter of the `render` method is an instance of `Interruptible`, which is a functional interface we defined ourselves that has one method `wasInterrupted`.
-If no `Interruptible` instance if provided, the `isInterrupted` method of the current thread is used as default.
+If no `Interruptible` instance is provided, the `isInterrupted` method of the current thread is used as default.

 What's interesting about this renderer is that it